ElvinGarcia/shoebox/spec.md

 comment belongs to User through post

 --------------------------------------------------------------------------
-capitalize eveny where the user name appears eg. elvin to Elvin
+capitalize every where the user name appears eg. elvin to Elvin